yaroslaff/nudecrawler/README.md

   --unbuffered, -b      Use unbuffered stdout
-  --urls                Do not detect, just generate and print URLs --log LOG             print all precious treasures to this logfile
+  --urls                Do not detect, just generate and print URLs --log LOG             print all precious treasures to this logfile --bugreport           print all precious treasures to this logfile --workdir WORKDIR     Use all files (log, wordlist, cache) in this dir. def: .

 list-related options:
   -w WORDLIST, --wordlist WORDLIST